zuanming/thirdrepo/README.md

 - Ranking of each of the restaurants based on the star system in order
 - Creation of advertising space for restaurants who would like to be featured
 - A points system for users based on the number of reviews to earn perks in the future
+- To provide an advanced filtering of restaurants according to the type of cuisines, halal certified restaurants, etc.

 ## Technologies Used
 The following programming languages and tools were used to build the website: